 A low-dose CT scan uses 75 percent less radiation than a traditional CT scan and shows more detail than a standard chest X-ray.
 A low-dose CT scan is currently the only method recommended for lung cancer screening.

-How can I get a lung cancer screening?Speak with your doctor about your health history or if you think you are high risk for lung cancer to learn if they recommend screenings for you.
+How can I get a lung cancer screening?Speak with your primary care provider about your health history to learn if they recommend screenings for you.
 They should be able to connect you with a lung cancer screening facility, including at Nuvance Health.

 Most health insurance plans, including Medicare and Medicaid, cover lung cancer screenings for people who meet screening guidelines.